29+ Best Things To Do in Barcelona

 11. Get Around With the Hop-On Hop-Off Bus

 The Hop-On Hop-Off Bus in Barcelona has two separate routes that cover all the major sites in the city center.
 It’s a convenient way to travel around Barcelona.
-Plus, your ticket includes a scenic catamaran cruise, adding an extra bonus to your experience.
+Plus, your ticket includes a scenic catamaran cruise, adding a bonus to your experience.

 Whether you’re short on time or looking for an easy way to explore the city, the Hop-On Hop-Off Bus is an excellent choice.